johanthoren/aviv-calendar/README.md

 Since this calendar is not a purely mathematical calendar, such as the Gregorian calendar or the traditional Rabbinic calendar, it cannot rely on math alone.
 It needs to be tied to different services on the web to get updates on the new moon sighting as well as the status of the barley in Israel.

 It also needs a trusted database of reported sightings from Israel.
 See aviv/hist_data.py for this.
+## Contributing:
+It's worth noting that this is my 'learning-by-doing-project' to learn python.
+In other words, please contribute and don't feel shy about pointing out obvious errors or style related issues.
+Please create an issue or a pull-request.